-- Adapted Out: The character Otter, and the chapters "The Further Adventures of Toad", "Wayfarers All" and "The Piper at the Gates of Dawn" were all left out of the film, but subverted by the TV series in which Otter is a main character and all three chapters were adapted as episodes
+- Adapted Out: The character Otter, and the chapters "The Further Adventures of Toad", "Wayfarers All" and "The Piper at the Gates of Dawn" were all left out of the film, but subverted by the TV series in which Otter is a recurring character and all three chapters were adapted as episodes

 - Animated Adaptation: Of The Wind in the Willows by Kenneth Grahame.

 - Boisterous Weakling: Toad constantly compliments himself on abilities he does not have.